- What is fatigue?

 I find that most (unfortunately, not all) underlying causes of fatigue can be identified when the patient and I make a good effort to uncover the clues that lead to discovering the underlying cause of their fatigue.
-Treatment of fatigue is based on the treatment of the underlying cause; but that's another long story.
+Treatment of fatigue is based on the treatment of the underlying cause, but that's another long story.
 Consequently, the answer to the person who asks "Why am I so tired?" is given when the underlying cause(s) is identified, usually done with you answering the tough questions accurately and the diligence in pursuing clues by your doctor.

-The art and science is forever changing; in general diagnostic methods and how doctors use them often enhance patient care.
+Art and science are forever changing; in general diagnostic methods and how doctors use them often enhance patient care.
 However, many times our patients and we doctors don't think of the cumulative effects of lifestyle, minor changes in health, medication effects, and aging on one's overall health; we focus on a specific symptom and assume a single cause ant treatment.
 Functional medicine, a relatively new way to approach diagnosis and treatments may offer methods and treatments that are designed for each individual patient by identifying multiple causes that contribute to the problem and then trying multiple treatments to reduce or cure the problem.
-Chronic problems like fatigue, inflammation and others may be solved or maximally reduced by the approach.
+Chronic problems like fatigue, inflammation, and others may be solved or maximally reduced by the approach.